Hafnia HfO$_2$ is a Proper Ferroelectric: Results

 \subsection{Soft phonon eigendisplacements}

 The symmetry mode for the double well in the ferroelectric \oI~phase has $\Gamma_{2}^{-}$ symmetry in the antiferroelectric parent $Pbcn$.
 It is an unusual case, though, compared with what one is used to seeing for polar modes in perovskite ferroelectrics.
-At high temperatures the atoms can hop between the up and down positions in $Pbcn$, which is the tetragonal \tphase~M1 mode, leading to the tetragonal structure.
-This situation holds for the relaxed lattice and for epitaxial strains up to \aep = 5.19 \AA.
+At high temperatures the atoms can hop between the up and down positions in $Pbcn$, which is the tetragonal \tphase~$M1$ mode, leading to the tetragonal structure.

-The $\Gamma^{-}_{5}$ mode of tetragonal \tphase~becomes unstable at 1.5\% epitaxial strain (\aep = 5.11 \AA).
+The $\Gamma^{-}_{5}$ mode of tetragonal \tphase~becomes unstable at 2.0\% epitaxial strain (\aep = 5.13 \AA).
 It is a two-dimensional mode, with two symmetrically equivalent displacive order parameters, denoted $Q_{\Gamma^{-}_{5,X}}$ and $Q_{\Gamma^{-}_{5,Y}}$, represented as (a,0) and (0,a), respectively using {\sc{isodistort}}\cite{Isodistort1,Isodistort2} notation.
 We find that the eigendisplacements of the $\Gamma^{-}_{5}$ modes are related by screw symmetry ($4_{2}$), i.e.\ ~the combination of 90$^{\circ}$ rotation about the \textbf{c}-axis followed by a translation by half the lattice constant along the \textbf{c} (Fig.\ref{Fig5}).
 The distortion of either $Q_{\Gamma^{-}_{5,X}}$, or $Q_{\Gamma^{-}_{5,Y}}$ by itself leads to the \oII~ ferroelectric phase, and its linear combination: